spacetelescope/crds/documentation/crds_users_guide/source/file_submissions.rst

 Internal CRDS Constraints
 !!!!!!!!!!!!!!!!!!!!!!!!!

-CRDS defines constraints of its own using specifications called .tpn files.
+CRDS defines constraints of its own using specifications called .tpn files descrubed in detail here: :ref:`header-certify-constraints`.
 These specifications and checks can be reviewed on the website by looking up the details of any particular reference file of the same instrument and type:

+..:

 .. figure:: images/certify_tpn_listing.png
    :scale: 50 %